-In cases of insured storm damage repairs and new construction, many insurance companies and lenders will require a roof inspection anyway.
-But even when it’s not mandatory, a timely roof inspection can avoid unexpected surprises and conflicts later on and provide peace of mind for everyone involved in the roofing upgrade or repair.
+In cases of insured storm damage repairs and new construction, many insurance companies and lenders will require a roof inspection.
+Even when it’s not mandatory, a roof inspection can provide peace of mind for everyone involved in the roofing project.

-Naturally, as the roofing product manufacturer, it wouldn’t be ethical for DECRA to provide a list of local independent roofing inspectors, to avoid the appearance of undue influence.
-We can, however, point you to reputable inspectors and certification services that are readily available at the National Roof Certification and Inspection Association.
-(NRCIA)
+Note: To avoid any undue influence, DECRA Metal Roofing cannot provide a list of preferred roofing inspectors.
+We can, however, point you to reputable roofing inspectors and certification services that are readily available through the National Roof Certification and Inspection Association (NRCIA).

-What to Look For: Professional Qualities of a Great Roofing Contractor
+What to Look for in a Roofing Contractor

-Roofing contractors with 99% of their experience coming from asphalt shingle installations alone are not on the same professional level as those with a portfolio of previous DECRA installations in hand.
-Reputable DECRA roofing contractors will be happy to show off their previous successes and advise you on which DECRA products and roofing installations are best suited for your home or business.
-They’ll be intimately familiar with your local building codes and capable of advising you on the best choice of DECRA roofing profiles for your roofing project, whether it’s a remodel, upgrade, repair, or new installation.
+A reputable roofing contractor will be happy to show off their previous jobs, and advise on which roofing products and installations are best suited for the individual needs of their customers.
+They’ll be extremely familiar with compliance to local building codes and capable of advising you on the best roofing material for your project, whether it’s a remodel, upgrade, repair or new installation.

 It’s important to choose your roofing contractor based on the type of roofing project you have in mind.
-Some roofing companies specialize in partial roof repairs and maintenance, while others handle complete installations only.
-Quite frequently those different skillsets aren’t interchangeable.
+Some roofing contractors specialize in repairs and maintenance, while others specialize in complete installations.
+Quite frequently, those different skill sets aren’t interchangeable.

-For new construction, the roofing contractor will need experience coordinating the installation timetable with other contractors on the job and establishing with the general contractor exactly who is responsible for overlapping work such as installing the roof deck sheathing or any special energy-efficient underlayments specified by the architect.
+For new construction, the roofing contractor will need experience coordinating the installation timetable with other contractors on the job and establishing with the general contractor who is responsible for overlapping work, such as installing the roof deck sheathing or any special energy-efficient underlayments specified by the architect.

 References and Reputability

-The best DECRA roofing contractors are proud of their previous DECRA project accomplishments and are more than willing to share them with potential roofing customers.
-These accomplished roofing contractors won’t hesitate to provide at least three references to verify the quality of their previous work with DECRA roofing and they’ll show up for the estimate with a portfolio of previous work under their arm.
+Reputable roofing contractors shouldn’t hesitate to provide at least three references to verify the quality of their previous work and they’ll likely show up for the estimate with a portfolio of previous work under their arm.

-Be wary of extremely low bids as well as out-of-sight high bids and be sure to compare quotes from local roofing companies.
-Additionally, look at websites you trust that post ratings and reviews of contractors.
-You also can check out a contractor's online reputation by searching for the company's name with words like “scam,” “rip-off,” or “complaint.”
+Look at websites you trust that post ratings and reviews of contractors.
+You also can check out a contractor's online reputation by searching for their company's name with words like “scam,” “rip-off,” or “complaint.”

-Once you’ve chosen your reputable roofing contractor some basic best business practices apply.
-A good faith deposit should be sufficient to get work underway.
-Establish a firm timeline for the job progress and completion with allowances for unavoidable weather delays.
+Once you’ve selected a reputable roofing contractor some basic best business practices apply, such as establishing a firm timeline for the job progress and completion with allowances for unavoidable weather delays.